L3cr0f/flare-on_2020/3_Wednesday/3_Wednesday.md

 Mmmmm...
 Sounds like the obstacle positions of the game!
 Also the data has a length of _0x128_!

-We have developed a _Python_ script that executes the algorithm of the _getFlag_ function to see if this is the data we were looking for and (the script name is _flag_decoder.py_)...
+We have developed a _Python_ script that executes the algorithm of the _getFlag_ function to see if this is the data we were looking for and (the script is at "Scripts/get_flag.py")...

 ```
-$ python3 flag_decoder.py
+$ python3 get_flag.py

 1t_i5_wEdn3sd4y_mY_Dud3s@flare-on.com
 ```